 While Archatrak porcelain pavers are exceptionally durable, dense and rigid, they can nevertheless suffer damage due to mishandling or careless treatment.
 If tools, heavy furniture or other heavy objects are forcefully dropped on the pavers from a significant height, chips, scratches, surface damage and/or cracking and breakage may occur.

 During installation you should always protect the pavers from chipping and other damage using sheet(s) of plywood to cover the work area.

-In installations where hard, heavy objects are likely to be used or where floor heights exceed 4”, we recommended installing appropriate reinforcement sheets or protection panels to the underside of the pavers to mitigate the risk of damage or injury should any cracking or breakage of pavers occur.
+In installations where hard, heavy objects are likely to be used or where floor heights exceed 4”, especially in high traffic commercial installations, appropriate reinforcement sheets or protection panels should be installed on the underside of the pavers to mitigate the risk of damage or injury should any cracking or breakage of pavers occur.
 Archatrak currently offers several solutions for ensuring safe installations for elevated flooring.

 ‘Shock Control 2.0’ Adhesive Sheets

 Shock Control 2.0 is a flexible, self adhesive, fiberglass reinforced sheet supplied by Archatrak and pre-cut to cover the underside of a 23.5″ x 23.5″ (nom.) paver.
 The sheet is attached to the paver simply by peeling off the protective backing and pressing the sheet onto the underside of a dry paver.
 When installing Shock Control at low ambient temperatures it is essential to confirm that adequate adhesion is achieved and in no circumstances should Shock Control be applied when the ambient temp is below 32°F. Download installation guidelines here.